 As per Government advice, school remains closed to the vast majority of children until further notice.
 Please follow the link below for the latest government guidance for parents.

 25th March 2020

 As per Government advice, the school is CLOSED to all children.
 However where possible and on a skeleton staff , the school will remain open to provide emergency children to children of NHS, emergency service staff and critical workers from 9am till 3:15pm and for vulnerable children, those with EHCP's and pupils linked to a Social Worker.

-If you believe you require an emergency childcare place for next week, could you contact the school between 11am and 12pm tomorrow (Thursday) on 01522 520591 if you think you are one of these key workers who will require the school to support you and have NO alternative childcare options as strongly recommended by the Government.
+If you believe you require an emergency childcare place for the following next week, could you contact the school between 11am and 12pm on a Thursday on 01522 520591 if you think you are one of these key workers who will require the school to support you and have NO alternative childcare options as strongly recommended by the Government.

 Thank you again for your continued support